 Three Party Agreement

-Ranked among the top national sureties in the United States, Merchants Bonding Company has honed its expertise in providing contract and commercial surety bonds for more than 80 years.
+Ranked among the top national sureties in the United States, Merchants Bonding Company has honed its expertise in providing contract and commercial surety bonds for nearly a century.
 A surety bond is a three-party written agreement by which one party (the surety) guarantees another party (the obligee) that a third party (the principal) will perform according to the bond, statute, contract or other obligation.
 The surety bond protects the obligee by guaranteeing performance to the obligee if the principal does not fulfill their obligation.

 Obligated to be liable for the performance, debt or failure of a duty of another party.